-1 Sustainability
+1. Sustainability

 - 1.1 The Supplier must comply with the Authority's Sustainability Requirements set out in this Contract.
-The Supplier must ensure that all Supplier Staff and subcontractors who are involved in the performance of the Contract are aware of these requirements in accordance with clauses 8.1(c) and 13.2. - 1.2 The Authority requires its suppliers and subcontractors to meet the standards set out in the Supplier Code of Conduct in accordance with clause 13.1(c). - 1.3 The Supplier must comply with all legislation as per clause 13.1.
+The Supplier must ensure that all Supplier Staff and subcontractors who are involved in the performance of the Contract are aware of these requirements in accordance with clauses 8.1 (c) and 13.2. - 1.2 The Authority expects its suppliers and subcontractors to meet the standards set out in the Supplier Code of Conduct in accordance with clause 13.1(c). - 1.3 The Supplier must comply with all legislation as per clause 13.1. - 1.4 The Supplier shall ensure that any Goods or Services are designed, sourced, and delivered in a manner which is environmentally and socially responsible, always consistent with best practice environmental management and social standards, policy, and compliant with clause 1.3 - 1.5 The Supplier is expected to achieve continuous improvement in environmental and social performance.

-2 Human Rights
+2. Human Rights

 - 2.1 The Authority is committed to ensuring that workers employed within its supply chains are treated fairly, humanely, and equitably.
-The Authority requires the Supplier to share this commitment and to take reasonable and use reasonable and proportionate endeavours to identify any areas of risk associated with this Contract to ensure that it is meeting the International Labour Organisation International Labour Standards which can be found online Conventions and Recommendations (ilo.org) and at a minimum comply with the Core Labour Standards, encompassing the right to freedom of association and collective bargaining, prohibition of forced labour, prohibition of discrimination and prohibition of child labour. - 2.2 The Supplier must ensure that it and its sub-contractors and its [or their] supply chain: - 2.2.1 pay staff fair wages and - 2.2.2 implement fair shift arrangements, providing sufficient gaps between shifts, adequate rest breaks and reasonable shift length, and other best practices for staff welfare and performance.
+The Authority requires the Supplier to share this commitment and to take reasonable and use reasonable and proportionate endeavours to identify any areas of risk associated with this Contract to ensure that it is meeting the International Labour Organisation International Labour Standards which can be found online Conventions and Recommendations (ilo.org) and at a minimum comply with the Core Labour Standards, encompassing the right to freedom of association and collective bargaining, prohibition of forced labour, prohibition of discrimination and prohibition of child labour. - 2.2 The Supplier must ensure that it and its sub-contractors and its supply chain: - 2.2.1 pay staff fair wages and

+2.2.2 implement fair shift arrangements, providing sufficient gaps between shifts, adequate rest breaks and reasonable shift length, and other best practices for staff welfare and performance.